 The Organization's accounts receivable are amounts due from auction houses for vehicles that have been sold, but the funds have not yet been received by the Organization.
-There is no allowance recorded for the years ended 2022 and 2021.
+These are considered contributions receivable.
+There is no allowance recorded for the years ended 2023 and 2022.
 All amounts are due within one year and are considered fully collectible by management.